The Gospel According to Mark

 Authorship

 Here we can see the evolution of tradition that I described in my model.
-Note that Irenaeus and Clement, who were contemporaries, agree about who wrote the gospel, but not when.
+Note that Irenaeus and Clement, who were contemporaries, agree about who wrote the Gospel, but not when.
 Because they do not agree completely, we know that they are not quoting the same source.
 They also have information that does not come from Papias, so their traditions are independent of Papias.
 However, they do agree on who wrote the text.
 This tradition is very wide, which is to say that all branches of the tradition point back to it, and very early.
-Because the traditions must intersect, they intersect before the time of Papias.
-Because the tradition that Mark, the interpreter of Peter, wrote the gospel, was started before Papias, it must have existed before the end of the first century.
-As I will defend momentarily, this is only a little later than when the gospel was written.
+Because the traditions must intersect, they intersected before the time of Papias.
+Because the tradition that Mark, the interpreter of Peter, wrote the Gospel was started before Papias, it must have existed before the end of the first century.
+As I will defend momentarily, this is only a little later than when the Gospel was written.
 Therefore, we can be confident that it is true.
 By the time of Jerome and Augustine, the tradition had diverged still further.
 Because they are rather late in their testimony, I disregard what they say in favor of the earlier sources.

 Dating